a2roger/backup/w4_data/readme.md

 ```java
 String start = "Chapter 61";
 ```
-The sketch then adds the remainder of the file (the book contents without the frontmatter) to the `StringBuilder` line-by-line, and convert the `StringBuilder` to a string using `StringBuilder.toString()`.
+The sketch then adds the remainder of the file (the book contents without the frontmatter) to the `StringBuilder` line-by-line, and converts the `StringBuilder` to a string using `StringBuilder.toString()`.

 *Tokenizing*: To get the individual words from the text to display, we use Processing's built-in `splitTokens(string, delimiter)`, which splits up a string at one or more occurrences of any character in `delimiter`.
 We pass in the book text as the `string` and `" "` (a space character) as the `delimiter`.
 This process is called *tokenization*.